cbshearer/qreate.py/README.md

 # qreate.py
-Simple python script to create QR codes.
+Simple python script to create QR codes.<br/><br/>
+Resulting .png files will be saved in the directory where script is run from.